Citizen Police Auxiliary Effectiveness

 You can never fully measure the effectiveness of a "citizen on patrol" type of volunteer program, especially one of this nature where Auxiliary are providing support services to officers on the street.

 However, we can look to Auxiliary duty logs and get some idea.
 Each year, the Auxiliary averages 2,500 hours of volunteer service, will drive 8,500 miles on community patrol and log over 1,900 incidents where in they provided direct assistance to a Police of Sheriff Officer, Highway Patrol, Fire or EMS services, or a citizen in need.
 Auxiliary are on assigned patrol every Friday and Saturday night, from 7:00 pm to 3:00 pm. (often more than one team), every week of the year.
-The Auxiliary has been responsible for dozens of arrests where the suspect paid no attention to otherwise normal-appearing citizens.

 In addition, Auxiliary volunteer are on 24 hour call for crime scene perimeter control-especially when there is a need to control a large scene or when specialized canvassing of a neighborhood or area is required.